Antiphospholipid syndrome: Research criteria

 Because there are no agreed upon diagnostic criteria for APS, research classification criteria are sometimes used to aid in diagnosis.
 The Sapporo APS classification criteria (1998, published in 1999) were replaced by the Sydney criteria in 2006.
 The Sydney criteria requires one clinical (thrombosis or pregnancy related) manifestation and persistent presence of one or more APS antibody.
 In the 2023 American College of Rheumatology and European League Against Rheumatism joint criteria they added heart related symptoms and low platelet levels as clinical criteria and changed some thresholds and specifics for antibody testing.
 However, all previously proposed research criteria are meant to create a standardized group of individuals with APS in order to increase accuracy in statistical analysis, so the criteria are not be representative of all individuals with APS.
 Thus, people who do not meet all of the criteria could still have APS.

 In terms of catastropic APS, the International Consensus Statement is commonly used for diagnosis.
-Based on this statement, Definite CAPS diagnosis requires:
+Based on this statement, Definite CAPS diagnosis requires all of the following: